-California issues 'stay home' order; U.S. death toll hits 200
+Americans warned against travel abroad; U.S. death toll hits 200

 The U.S. State Department told citizens that if they travel internationally, “your travel plans may be severely disrupted, and you may be forced to remain outside of the United States for an indefinite timeframe.”

-With the economy swooning, Senate Republicans unveiled a $1 trillion economic stimulus plan to provide funds directly to businesses and the American public.
+At the same time, the Trump administration said it was not ruling out a temporary halt to all U.S. passenger air travel.

+“Everything is on the table,” Deborah Birx, White House coordinator for the coronavirus task force, told Fox News Channel.

+The U.S. Senate unveiled details of a $1 trillion-plus coronavirus bill on Thursday intended to help the U.S. economy weather the impacts of the growing outbreak.
 President Donald Trump has been eagerly calling for that package.

 It would be Congress’ third emergency coronavirus bill following a $105 billion-plus plan covering free coronavirus testing, paid sick leave and expanded safety-net spending, and an $8.3 billion measure to combat the spread of the highly contagious pathogen and develop vaccines.